-Bitcoin is not the best form of payment for anonymous transactions.
+Bitcoin isn’t the best form of payment for anonymous transactions.
 If you really want to transact anonymously, you’re better off giving cash to somebody while nobody else is there.

 You see, every Bitcoin transaction is on an open ledger, and anybody can view any transaction that has taken place at anytime in the history of Bitcoin.

-A person’s identity is not associated with a Bitcoin private address, but their name is associated with their exchange accounts.
+A person’s identity isn’t associated with a Bitcoin private address, but their name is associated with their cryptocurrency exchange accounts.

-Some see this as a weakness for Bitcoin, but the truth is, it’s not easy to piece together all the links, but if illegal activity has taken place, and the police think it’s worth the resources, then Bitcoin can help the police.
+Some see this as a weakness for Bitcoin, but the truth is, it’s not easy to piece together all the links.
+However, if illegal activity has taken place, and the police think it’s worth the resources, then Bitcoin can help the police.

-But if you really want to be anonymous, and buy Bitcoins anonymously, then there are cloaked ways to do it.
+But if you really want to be incognito, and buy Bitcoins anonymously, then there are cloaked ways to do so.

-To use Bitcoin anonymously, you’ll have to take precautions to prevent your true identity from being associated with your transactions and addresses
+To buy BTC anonymously, you’ll have to take precautions to prevent your true identity from being associated with your transactions and addresses

 Use a Pre-Paid Debit Card